What is Examine.com?

 Since its inception, Examine.com has become a highly-trusted source for evidence-based information on supplementation and nutrition.
-With over 500,000 visitors every month, more and more people are relying on our research to differentiate between marketing hyperbole and real world effects.
+With over 1.5 million visitors every month , more and more people are relying on our research to differentiate between marketing hyperbole and real world effects.

 This kind of methodical research requires time, effort, and money.
-Examine.com's exclusive source of revenue is through our three products: the Examine.com Research Digest , Supplement-Goals Reference Guide.
-It is a continually-updated reference guide that lets you quickly and easily see which supplements work, and which don't.
+Examine.com's exclusive source of revenue is through our three products: the Examine.com Research Digest , Supplement-Goals Reference , and the Supplement Stack Guides .